back to top

 Experience Woolloomooloo

-Knowing how many l’s are in Woolloomooloo is the hard bit, but finding somewhere to have a great coffee and a bite to eat is easy.
+Knowing how many l’s are in Woolloomooloo is tricky, but finding somewhere to have a great coffee and a bite to eat is easy.
 Woolloomooloo has had a somewhat chequered past, filled with tales of travelling sailors, but is now one of Sydney’s fastest-changing suburbs.
 Bordered by the Royal Botanic Gardens, a public pool with the best views of the harbour, and the Garden Island Naval Base (aye aye, Captain), the suburb is also home to one of the fanciest and longest wharves in the world.
-Not only are there several world-class restaurants on the Elk as China, Doll and Otto, the Finger Wharf also boasts a newly renovated Ovolo Hotel.
-The lobby is an Instagrammer’s dream, and rooms are filled with cool art, free goody bags, enough plugs for all your tech needs and views to kill for.
-We don’t want to give all their secrets away, but bwe ut should probably ask about the kissing booths and the ‘rockstar’ rooms on offer.
+Not only are there several world-class restaurants on Elk, such as China, Doll and Otto, but the Finger Wharf also boasts a newly renovated Ovolo Hotel.
+The lobby is an Instagrammer’s dream, and rooms are filled with incredible art, free goody bags, enough plugs for all your tech needs and views to kill for.
+We don’t want to give away all their secrets, but we should probably ask about the kissing booths and the ‘rockstar’ rooms.
 Fancy an afternoon snack or something indulgent for breakfast?
-Check out the local bagelry with a wood-fired oven sent directly from Montreal – bagels that are baked so they are crunchy on the outside and soft and squishy inside.
+Check out the local bagelry with a wood-fired oven sent directly from Montreal – bagels baked so they are crunchy on the outside and soft and squishy inside.

 Treats Galore at Smoking Gun